-The BA.4 lineage of Omicron variant was identified for the first time in Portugal on week 19 (May 9th-15th), associated with one confirmed case in Autonomous Region of Madeira.
+Since week 19 (May 9th-15th), 4 sequences of the BA.4 lineage of Omicron variant were identified in Portugal, associated with confirmed cases in 4 out of the 7 Regions (Figure 4).
 Similarly to BA.5, with which it shares multiples mutations of interest, BA.4 lineage (also classified as VOC) has a relevant circulation in some countries, in particular in South Africa.
 In Portugal, no BA.3 case has been detected since week 11 (14-20 March 2022; see Report from 29 March 2022).